What Is a Credit Utilization Ratio?

 Ask for higher credit limits

-You can also call the number on the back of a credit card you already have to request a higher credit limit.
+You can call the number on the back of a credit card you already have to request a higher credit limit.
 If your card issuer grants your request, your credit utilization ratio will drop immediately.

 Make a payment right before your statement closing date